Tell us a bit about yourself and what you do.

 Growing up, I didn’t have any family or friends who could teach me crafts.
 I was on my own when I started exploring textile crafts.
 After high school, I taught myself to knit and crochet using how-to pamphlets from my local craft store.
 I found it discouraging when friends and family would call me a ‘granny’ for learning.

 My sewing journey was another solo one, learning through how-to videos on youtube, realizing there were quite a few sewists on there.
 Soon after, I realised there were people who sewed on Instagram!
 The first sewist I followed was @the.petite.dressmaker.
 She was serving me at a local fabric store and we got talking.
 From there I realised there was a whole community online and then a few months in I plucked up the courage to start @melt.stitches as a way to make connections and ask for advice.

 How important is it to make something with your hands?

-You’ve just recently become a new mum.
-Congrats!
+You have recently become a mother, congratulations!
 How do you find the balance between motherhood and creativity?

 What does success mean to you?

 Success to me is living your life to its fullest potential and going to bed each night without regrets from your day.
 I like to think presently, rather than in the future and always say to my husband, “I live my day to its max”, and base my actions knowing that there may not be a next time.

 What have you chosen to make out of FS linen and why?

 I’ve made the Sierra Jumpsuit by papercut patterns in FS SILVER LILAC Lightweight “Iris” linen.
 This color is so soft and dreamy.
 Lilac is truly my favorite color and I don’t think I can ever have enough purple shaded clothes.
 I am very excited about this make!
 I’ve sewn up 2 of these before, but in the shorter romper style and in viscose.
 I was dying to see how it’d look in the full length on me, and in a different fabric, linen.
 This time around there’s more structure in the leg shape and I like how the ties look, more detailed.